NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Introduction

-However, existing SGG benchmarks~\cite{krishna2017visual} always have highly-skewed long-tailed ground-truth predicate annotations.
-Taking VG as an example, the number of annotated ground-truth visual relations of the head category\footnote{For brevity, we directly use ``tail", ``body", and ``head" categories to represent the predicate categories in the tail, body, and head parts of the number distributions of different predicates in the SGG datasets. } ``on" is 38 times larger than the tail category ``sitting on".
-Although many state-of-the-art SGG models~\cite{zellers2018neural,chen2019counterfactual,tang2019learning,lin2020gps} have achieved encouraging performance on these \emph{head} categories, their performances on \emph{tail} categories suffer significant drops.
-At present, mainstream solutions to mitigating this long-tailed problem in SGG can be coarsely divided into two categories: 1) \textit{Re-balancing strategy}: It utilizes class-aware re-sampling or loss re-weighting to balance the proportions of different predicate categories in the training process.
-The former re-sampling balances the data distribution by oversampling tail category training samples, under-sampling head ones, or combining both types~\cite{li2021bipartite}.
-And the latter re-weighting leverages prior commonsense knowledge (\eg, frequency of predicates~\cite{lin2017focal}, predicate correlations~\cite{yan2020pcpl}, or rule-based predicate priorities~\cite{lin2020gps, knyazev2020graph}) to reduce the contributions of the head categories in the loss calculation.
-2) \textit{Biased-model-based strategy}: It separates unbiased predictions from pretrained biased SGG models.
-For instance, using counterfactual causality to disentangle frequency biases~\cite{tang2020unbiased}, deriving more balanced loss weights for different predicate categories~\cite{yu2021cogtree}, or recovering the probability of unbiased prediction from biased model~\cite{chiou2021recovering}.
+Nevertheless, existing SGG benchmarks~\cite{krishna2017visual}, such as VG, suffer from highly skewed long-tailed ground-truth predicate annotations.
+For example in VG, the number of annotated ground-truth visual relations for the head category ``on'' is 38 times larger than the tail category ``sitting on''.
+To address this issue, current approaches in SGG~\cite{zellers2018neural,chen2019counterfactual,tang2019learning,lin2020gps,li2023compositional} can be broadly categorized into two strategies.
+1) \textit{Re-balancing strategy}, which involves class-aware re-sampling or loss re-weighting to balance the proportions of different predicate categories during training.
+2) \textit{Biased-model-based strategy}, which separates unbiased predictions from pretrained biased SGG models~\cite{tang2020unbiased,yu2021cogtree,chiou2021recovering}.

 Although these models have dominated on the debiasing SGG metrics (\eg, mean Recall@K), it is worth noting that nearly all existing SGG work has taken two plausible assumptions about the ground-truth annotations for granted: \begin{itemize}[leftmargin=0.4cm] \item[] \textbf{Assumption 1:} \emph{All the manually annotated positive samples are equally correct.}